cicsdev/cics-bundle-scripts/ucdtemplates/README.md

 1. Set the template properties listed in [Template properties](#template-properties).

     * To set a template property in a component: **Components** > select component > **Basic Settings**
-    * To set a property in a component version: This is typicaly set by a build system when the component version is created, otherwise it can be set manually via **Components** > select component > **Versions** > select version > **Configuration** > **Version Properties**
+    * To set a property in a component version: This is typicaly set by a build system or UCD after it creates the component version, otherwise it can be set manually via **Components** > select component > **Versions** > select version > **Configuration** > **Version Properties**
-    * To set a property in the component environment: **Applications** > select application > **Environments** > select envronment > **Configuration** > **Environment Properties** >** Component Environment Properties**
+    * To set a property in the component environment: **Applications** > select application > **Environments** > select envronment > **Configuration** > **Environment Properties** > **Component Environment Properties**
     * To set a property in a resource: **Resources** > select resource > **Configuration** > **Resource Properties**

 1. Use the processes provided by the template.

-    * In an application process: **Applications** > **Processes** > select process > drag an application step such as **Install Component** onto process > Edit the step > Component Process: select process such as Deploy (Template)
+    * In an application process: **Applications** > **Processes** > select process > drag an application step such as **Install Component** onto the process > edit the step > Component Process: select a process such as `Deploy (Template)`

 **Note:** To avoid failures in inflight workloads, action should be taken to move or stop the workload in the target CICS systems ahead of deploying or undeploying the CICS bundle, and re-enabling the workload once completed.
-For example in a rolling deployment scenario, the CICS systems in resource _CICS-SYSTEM-GROUP-1_ are removed as available targets for the workload and inflight work is drained.
-CICS systems in other resources continue processing the workload.
+For example in a rolling deployment scenario, the CICS systems in resource group _CICS-SYSTEM-GROUP-1_ are removed as available targets for the workload and inflight work is drained.
+CICS systems in other resources groups continue processing the workload.
 The application is then updated in _CICS-SYSTEM-GROUP-1_ and once complete it is added back in as a target for the workload.
 The application can similarly be deployed to each of the remaining resource groups in turn.
 This should allow for a robust, repeatable deployment without failures.

 ## Template properties